Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-role-endpoints.md

 - Get user roles endpoint for listing a user's roles
 - Remove role endpoint for removing roles from users

 These endpoints provide a way for administrators to manage user permissions in our application.

-In the next chapter, we'll implement product management endpoints to allow users to browse and manage bakery products.
+## Next steps

+In the next chapter, you will try the login functionality of your React client.

 [Next: Authenticating with the client](./tinytreats-role-client-login.md)